artyom-beilis/skyhopper/README.md

 - Right side, from top to bottom

     - `N` or `D` button switch to night/day mode. `↻` button - reset alignment
-    - `✥` - switch to full screen mode
+    - `✥` - switch to full screen mode and `↓` to switch back
-    - "pointing hand" - switch to manual mode,  "compass" switch to compass mode, "compass crossed with line" - no compass available use manual mode only
+    - `✋` - switch to manual mode,  `⎋` switch to compass mode, ~~`⎋`~~ - no compass available use manual mode only

+## TODO

+0. Validate the program on multiple devices
+1. Improve DSO database: many messier objects are missing
+2. Add user's object list: so user can add any object by RA, DE
+3. Use different icons for different DSO: galaxy, open cluster, globular cluster, nebula etc.
+4. Add DSO filter by types and by magnitude
+5. Implement planets and moon

 ## Notes